TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Email/Properties/Eval.rst

    Some of these evaluation keywords will trigger a JavaScript pre- evaluation in the form.
 Other evaluations will be performed in the backend.
 The evaluation functions will be executed in the list-order.
 Keywords:

-   null
-      An empty value (string) will be stored as :code:`NULL` in the database, requires a proper sql definition.

    unique
       Requires the field to be unique for the *whole* table.
 Evaluated on the server only.